National Institute for Health and Care Research: Career development and support

 The NIHR Academy, launched in 2018, develops and coordinates the NIHR's academic training, career and research capacity development.
 Its launch was an output and recommendation of the strategic review of training which looked at the future training and support needs of researchers.

 The NIHR Academy provides training and career development awards from pre-doctoral level to research professorships.
 As of 2021 the Dean of the NIHR Academy is Professor Waljit Dhillo, Professor in Endocrinology and Metabolism, and Consultant Endocrinologist.
 He also holds the position of Head of the Division of Diabetes, Endocrinology & Metabolism at Imperial College London.

 The award of NIHR Senior Investigator is given to recognise "the most prominent and prestigious researchers funded by the NIHR and the most outstanding leaders of patient and people-based research within the NIHR research community", and held for four years with the possibility of a second term and then alumnus status.
 The NIHR's flagship award is the Research Professorship which funds the clinical and applied health research of outstanding academics for 5-years.
 Similarly, the Global Health Research Professorship funds research that benefits low and middle income countries.

 Key people and structure

 Responsibility for the NIHR lies with the Chief Scientific Advisor to the Department of Health and Social Care (DHSC).
 Professor Sally Davies (Dame Sally from 2009) held this post from 2004 to 2016, and led the founding of the NIHR in 2006.
 She was succeeded by Professor Chris Whitty (who has also been Chief Medical Officer for England since 2019).

 Since August 2021, the current holder of the post is Lucy Chappell, Professor of Obstetrics at King's College London.

-Delivery of NIHR responsibilities is mainly managed by a number of Coordinating Centres contracted to the Department of Health and Social Care: